shannonlal/datastructures/src/main/java/com/slal/datastructures/runtime/RuntimeExamples.md

 Which follows the arithmetic sum: which is N/2

+Note: you can't analyze the inner separately as it is dependent on the outloop

 There for runtime is:

 Runtime: Outer Loop Runtime * Inner Loop Runtime